s1lentq/ReGameDLL_CS/README.md

 <b>Warning!</b> ReGameDLL_CS is not binary compatible with original hlds since it's compiled with compilers other than ones used for original mod CS.
 This means that plugins that do binary code analysis (Orpheu for example) probably will not work with ReGameDLL_CS.

+## How can use beta?
+ReGameDLL_CS also have beta version with latest changes from official version of Counter-Strike, therefore for this enter `-beta` option at the command line HLDS.

 ## Configuration (cvars)
 | CVar                               | Default | Min | Max          | Description                                    |
 | :--------------------------------- | :-----: | :-: | :----------: | :--------------------------------------------- |